hyperjumptech/monika/docs/src/pages/guides/examples.md

 ## Multiple requests

-Monika support multiple requests, below is an example configuration:
+Monika supports sending multiple requests **one after another** in a single probe.
+Below is one such configuration:

 ```yaml
 probes: